 1 applicant or may request the assistance of the ACMUI in evaluating such training and 2 experience.

-3 8.7.4 Authorized Medical Physicist (AMP)

-- 4 Regulations: 10 CFR 30.33(a)(3), 10 CFR 35.2, 10 CFR 35.14, 5 10 CFR 35.51, 10 CFR 35.57, 10 CFR 35.59 - 6 Criteria: Training and experience requirements for AMPs are 7 described in 10 CFR 35.51. - 8 Discussion: While the AMP may not administer the dose, at - 9 licensed medical facilities conducting radiation therapy treatments, - 10 an AMP is directly involved with the calculation and other tasks - associated with the administration of the radiation dose.
-The 11 - 12 American Association of Physicists in Medicine (AAPM) suggests - that a medical physicist limit his or her involvement in radiation therapy to areas for which he or 13 - 14 she has established competency. - 15 Applicants are reminded of recentness of training requirements described in 10 CFR 35.59. - 16 Specifically, medical physicist applicants must have successfully completed the applicable of the application.
-Alternatively, medical physicist applicants must submit documentation for 18
+3 8.7.4 Authorized Medical Physicist (AMP) 4 Regulations: 10 CFR 30.33(a)(3), 10 CFR 35.2, 10 CFR 35.14, 5 10 CFR 35.51, 10 CFR 35.57, 10 CFR 35.59 Applicability Part 35 100 6 Criteria: Training and experience requirements for AMPs are 200 7 described in 10 CFR 35.51.
+300 400 / 8 Discussion: While the AMP may not administer the dose, at 500 9 licensed medical facilities conducting radiation therapy treatments, 600 / 10 an AMP is directly involved with the calculation and other tasks 1000 11 associated with the administration of the radiation dose.
+The 12 American Association of Physicists in Medicine (AAPM) suggests that a medical physicist limit his or her involvement in radiation therapy to areas for which he or 13 14 she has established competency.
+15 Applicants are reminded of recentness of training requirements described in 10 CFR 35.59.
+16 Specifically, medical physicist applicants must have successfully completed the applicable 17 training and experience criteria described in 10 CFR Part 35 within 7 years preceding the date of the application.
+Alternatively, medical physicist applicants must submit documentation for 18 19 related continuing education and experience since completing the required training and 20 experience.
+This time provision applies to board certification as well as to other training pathways for meeting requirements for training and experience.
+21 22 Response from Applicant: Provide the following: 23 name of the proposed AMP 24 AND 25 For an individual previously identified as an AMP on an NRC or Agreement State license 26 or permit 27 previous license number (if issued by the NRC) or a copy of the license (if issued by an Agreement State) or a copy of a permit issued by an NRC master materials licensee, a 28 29 permit issued by an NRC or Agreement State broad scope licensee, or a permit issued 30 by an NRC Master Materials License broad scope permittee on which the individual was specifically named an AMP for the uses requested 31 32 OR 33 For an individual qualifying under 10 CFR 35.57(a)(3) 34 documentation that the medical physicist used only accelerator-produced radioactive 35 material, discrete sources of Ra-226, or both, for medical uses before or during the effective period of NRC's waiver of August 31, 2005 36 37 AND